My childhood was magical until I experienced the kidnapping of Susie Jaeger. I never had the privilege of meeting her

 Every summer day was an adventure waiting to unfold for my five siblings and me in the cozy mountain town of Helena, Montana.
 Under the watchful care of Mount Helena and the Sleeping Giant, we explored from the perch of our Schwinn banana seat bikes, the playing cards clothespinned in our spokes leaving a clickety echo trail.
-We swam at the Munic (Municipal Pool), fished at the Fairgrounds, and enjoyed $.25 movies at the Circus Twin Theatre.
+We swam at the Municipal Pool, fished at the Fairgrounds, and enjoyed $.25 movies at the Circus Twin Theatre.

-We collected aluminum cans for $.25 a pound to buy candy at Terry’s Convenient store.
+We collected aluminum cans for $.25 a pound to buy candy at Terry’s Convenience store.
 Biking home down the steep Lamborn Street was perilous because our legs couldn’t keep up with our pedals.
 With legs extended stiffly sideways and lips pressed together against bugs, we hoped no cars would enter the traffic from the side streets.
 We also crossed our fingers that our brakes would work at the bottom of the hill.

 We slept outside in the backyard in our sleeping bags.
 Green apples were stolen from Mr. Beaver’s tree, sprinkled with salt, and devoured.
 Lemonade was sold and cold treats bought from the Snow-Cone Lady.

-With over 20 kids in our block there were usually enough to play baseball in the empty field in the next block over.
+With over twenty kids in our block, there were usually enough to play baseball in the empty field in the next block over.
 Nearly every night we’d play and grumble over calls until we could no longer see the ball.

 The June 25, 1973 disappearance of Susie Jaeger shattered my 9-year-old world of laughter and innocence.
 She was camping at the Missouri Headwaters near Three Forks with her family when an intruder cut open the tent and kidnapped her in the middle of the night.

 The nightly news became part of my routine, hoping to hear that the adorable gap-toothed 7-year-old would be returned to her parents.
 We grew suspicious about strangers and our parents rehearsed safety strategies, like cramming in a phone booth if we felt endangered.
 We walked in worried huddles, fingering coins for the payphone in the pockets of our jean cut-offs.